A full ban on conversion practices must include religious settings and protect trans people.

 “One of the most destructive impacts was that I began to believe I was unlovable,” Liam said.
 “After all, if I was being told that even God couldn't bear who I am, then it was, and sometimes still is, difficult to see how I am worthy of love.”

-To protect all LGBTQ+ people from significant suffering and trauma, any ban on conversion therapy must be holistic and comprehensive.
+To protect all LGBTQ+ people from significant suffering and trauma, any ban on conversion practices must be holistic and comprehensive.

-It’s clear that in order to protect all LGBTQ+ people from significant suffering and trauma, any ban on conversion therapy must be holistic and comprehensive.
-It must protect trans people from gender identity conversion therapy and make no excuses for religious activities carried out with the goal of changing or suppressing someone’s gender or sexuality, no matter how innocuous they might appear.
-Supported by Ahmed Shaheed – the UN Special Rapporteur on Freedom of Religion or Belief – and a wide array of national religious organisations, including the Church of England, Methodists, Quakers, the Hindu Council UK, and the Dhamma Center, we urgently call for a ban not only on the practice of conversion therapy, but also its promotion.
+It’s clear that in order to protect all LGBTQ+ people from significant suffering and trauma, any ban on conversion practices must be holistic and comprehensive.
+It must protect trans people from gender identity conversion practices and make no excuses for religious activities carried out with the goal of changing or suppressing someone’s gender or sexuality, no matter how innocuous they might appear.
+Supported by Ahmed Shaheed – the UN Special Rapporteur on Freedom of Religion or Belief – and a wide array of national religious organisations, including the Church of England, Methodists, Quakers, the Hindu Council UK, and the Dhamma Center, we urgently call for a ban not only on conversion practices, but also their promotion.
 Finally, any legislation put in place must provide support services for current and historical survivors of conversion practices, as well as statutory safeguarding training for all medical and mental health providers, social workers, therapists, and relevant education and justice institutions.